Japrajah/DeceitSkinsParser/README.md

-To add new skins update unlocks.cvs in from game folder
+To add new skins, update the unlocks.cvs file, which can be found in "Assets/Scripts.pak/Scripts/Unlocks/unlocks.cvs"